uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/04-stuck-checkins.md

 ```

 This creates a new table which will hold the known status of each desk.

+Note: `timestamp(3)` is a MariaDB type which means "timestamps at the millisecond level" (i.e. 10^-3 seconds).
+The plain `timestamp` type only works at the level of seconds.

 ## Creating the entity and the repository